Read Michel Foucault with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Michel Foucault’s influence on philosophy.

-The central claim is this: Michel Foucault profoundly impacted philosophy by challenging traditional notions of power, knowledge, and social institutions.
+In plain terms: Michel Foucault profoundly impacted philosophy by challenging traditional notions of power, knowledge, and social institutions.

 1. Michel Foucault’s Influence on Philosophy: Michel Foucault profoundly impacted philosophy by challenging traditional notions of power, knowledge, and social institutions.